UCL/research-computing-with-cpp/session09/02UsingAGPUAsAnAccelerator.md

 ### General Purpose Programming for GPUs

-* GPU threads are run in 3-dimensional groups called "blocks"
+* GPU threads are run in (up to) 3-dimensional groups called "blocks"
 * Each block runs on one SM
     - threads within a block can communicate via shared memory and use barrier synchronisation
 * Threads have their own registers for local variables